-No. Activity Outputs/ Completion date ountries In 2016 Country Milestones teams with support from FANRPAN facilit tated gender focus group Proje prefe schei i.e. of FGD o discussions.
-The FDGs we ct Gender Analysis Report. rences, constraints and risk mes the project is working on ne FGD with women only, p The FDGs were designed to identify waters that differ by gender and social group in the form of the fo lations from the er related needs, the irrigation ngs at each scheme olds; and a second i. ii. iii.
+No. Activity Outputs/ Completion date ountries In 2016 Country Milestones teams with support from FANRPAN facilit ated gender focus group Proje prefe scher i.e. or FGD o discussions.
+The FDGs we oct Gender Analysis Report. rences, constraints and risk mes the project is working on ne FGD with women only, p rere conducted in response to recommend The FDGs were designed to identify wat is that differ by gender and social group in on.
+These involved two focus group meeti predominantly with female headed househ in male headed households.
+The three res lations from the er related needs, the irrigation ngs at each scheme olds; and a second i. ii. iii.
 Joint decision making ar Gender analysis.
-Generational equity ana Some inclue were captured through these group discu ussions at the scheme • Decisions on water use equally, Women are ma role on water managem Participants had difficult liscrimination in irrigation technology and vat household and community is done liberation water overseers at grassroots level, are from household to community level.
-At thinking beyond crop irrigation and obviou considering various water uses. ally by men and women nd have a cross cutting 3.3 Engaging regional policy makers Options identified from the project for regional policy reforms are communicated to policy institutions.
-Annually from 2014 FANRPAN embarked on regional policy reforms: the following activities aimed at communic ating options for Secretary of Zimbabwe's on the 4 th of March 2016 to brief Mr Ringson Agriculture, Mechanisation and Irrigation nerging policy recommendations (A simila n Development on the policy dialogues in Tanza evidence from the project that is being promoted un national governments, development partner agen dialogue.
-Whilst the Zimb ook advantage of the national Climate Si nia (29 March 2016) and Zimbabwe (23-2 t of irrigation being one of the water-use der CSA.
+Generational equity ana Some inclue were captured through these group discu ussions at the scheme • Decisions on water use a equally, Women are ma role on water manageme Participants had difficulty liscrimination in irrigation technology and v at household and community is done libera- jor water overseers at grassroots level, ar ent from household to community level. v thinking beyond crop irrigation and obviou considering various water uses. ally by men and women ad have a cross cutting 3.3 Engaging regional policy makers Options identified from the project for regional policy reforms are communicated to policy institutions.
+Annually from 2014 FANRPAN embarked on tregional policy reforms: he following activities aimed at communic ating options for Secretary of Zimbabwe's on the 4 th of March 2016 to brief Mr Ringson Agriculture, Mechanisation and Irrigation nerging policy recommendations (A simila n Development on the policy dialogues in Tanza evidence from the project that is being promoted un national governments, development partner ager dialogue.
+Whilst the Zimb ook advantage of the national Climate Si nia (29 March 2016) and Zimbabwe (23-2 c of irrigation being one of the water-use der CSA.
 Some 64 stakeholders who incl donor organizations, farmers' organiz ncies and civil society organizations attende babwe policy dialogue was attended by 67 officiated the policy dialogue.
 24 June 2016) to share efficiency technologies luded senior officials of ations, agri-business, led the Tanzania policy Executive Secretary Dr S project.
-A directive was Executive Secretary to er FANRPAN Ad Interim CEO, Dr Takavaras tergomena Lawrence Tax and her team a given to Mr Bentry Chaura, Acting Directo sure that the SADC Water Unit works clo ut feed into SADC processes. and gave a brief on the or FANR SADC by the
+A directive was Executive Secretary to en FANRPAN Ad Interim CEO, Dr Takavaras tergomena Lawrence Tax and her team a given to Mr Bentry Chaura, Acting Directo sure that the SADC Water Unit works clo tt feed into SADC processes. and gave a brief on the or FANR SADC by the